-On completion of a complaint investigation, we state whether a complaint is upheld, upheld in part or not upheld within our reporting suite.
-Establishing if a complaint is upheld/not upheld can be complex, as often there are a number of concerns/allegations within an individual complaint, some of which may prove to be unfounded whilst other elements are.
+On completion of a complaint investigation, we state whether a complaint has immediate actions, incidental learnings or both within our reporting suite.
+Establishing the lessons from a complaint removes the stigma sometimes associated with a complaint and focuses on the learning it provides.
 Identifying this information helps us to better understand any training needs and the demand for any changes identified throughout the complaint investigation.

-Complaints received during this period included the following themes and whether the complaints was upheld, upheld in part or unsupported:
+Complaints received during this period included the following themes and whether the complaints provided an immediate action or incidental learning:

-- The ten complaints that identified as upheld included concerns relating to service failure.
-This is categorised for example as appointment cancellations and communication. - The twenty two complaints identified as upheld in part were categorised as such due to clear concerns about a patient's experience being poor.
-This included poor communication, certain aspects where care could be improved and expectations not being met. - The twenty four complaints that were identified as not upheld included concerns that were objective with examples like the offer, or not, of treatment.
-Incidental learnings were identified through the complaint investigation to improve services in conjunction with the feedback presented.
+- The sixteen complaints that identified immediate actions included concerns relating to service failure.
+This is categorised for example as behaviour complaints that left patients unhappy. - The nine complaints identified as some immediate actions and some incidental learnings were categorised as such due to clear concerns about a patient's experience being poor.
+This included poor communication, when aspects of the service were performed correctly and accurately but expectations not being met. - The twenty six complaints that identified incidental learnings were concerns that were objective with examples like the offer, or not, of treatment.
+Incidental learnings were identified through the complaint investigation to improve services in conjunction with the feedback presented. - There were three complaints received that were withdrawn.